-The academic building houses eight class rooms, a seminar hall, a board room, an auditorium, library, Physics, Chemistry and Electronics labs, Computer lab, Cafeteria and faculty offices.
+The academic building houses class rooms, a seminar hall, a board room, an auditorium, library, Physics, Chemistry and Electronics labs, Computer lab, Cafeteria and faculty offices.
 For the curious and the tinkerer, this building also houses a dedicated innovation lab.
-All class rooms and seminar halls are video enabled and connected through National Knowledge Network to IIT Madras and other established IITs.
+All class rooms and seminar halls are video enabled and connected through National Knowledge Network.
 The building is wheel chair friendly.

 The Campus, including the Academic building and Hostels, is fully Wi-Fi enabled with mobility in Internet Access.
 Various functional units of the institute are organized into 3 separate VLANS for secure connectivity.
 A 1000 Mbps Internet connection from the National Knowledge Network and another 100 Mbps connection from BSNL are made available in order to meet the Internet usage requirements.